johanan-23/Cow-Detection-using-OpenCV/README.md

 # Cow Detection using OpenCV
-This project is created as celebration of Eid al-Adha 2020.
  The object detection is performed with Pretrained SSD on COCO dataset.
 The SSD uses mobilenet v2 as backbone.
 The video is royalty free and you can found it [here](https://www.videvo.net/video/interested-cows/2867/)

 ![cow detection](assets/cow_detection.png)
 ## Step 1: Clone this repository